 - 100% finance.
-One of the most important differences between dental practice loans and loans for other types of businesses is that, because dentistry is considered a strong, reliable industry, many lenders are willing to lend up to 100% of the amount of the loan.
-This applies whether you are looking to purchase an existing dental practice, set up your own dental practice, or purchase premises to run a practice.
+One of the most important differences between dental practice loans and loans for other types of businesses is that, because dentistry is considered a strong, reliable industry, many lenders are willing to lend up to 100% of the loan amount.
+This applies whether you are looking to purchase an existing dental practice, set up your own dental practice or purchase premises to run a practice.

 - Loan term.
 In general, the maximum loan term to purchase freehold dental practice premises or a dental practice with freehold property as security is 25 years.
 If purchasing or setting up a dental practice subject to a lease agreement, the maximum loan term will be up to 15 years or as specified in the lease agreement.

 - Overdrafts.
 Given the strong status of the dental industry, many lenders will be willing to offer up to $100,000 as an overdraft facility to assist with ongoing cash flow.

 - Security.
 Three types of security are generally required for dental practice loans: freehold commercial or residential property, a director's guarantee, and a registered fixed and floating charge over the dental practice itself.
 Some lenders will consider dental practice loans without freehold property as security.

 How can I make sure the business is worth buying?